Android-TPL-energy-consumption/in_situ_measurements/README.md

 ### Setup

-Before launching script, you might want to edit some of its parameters, which are located in `utils/settings.py`:
+Before launching measurements, you might want to edit some parameters, which are located in `utils/settings.py`:

 ```python
 # Test phone serial ID (listed in `adb devices`).